modadao/moda-visualiser/README.md

 - Run `yarn` (same folder as this README.md) to install the dependencies
 - Run `yarn build` to build the moda-visualiser library.

-## Publishing Packages

-- Grab a token from GitHub with permissions to read / write to repos
-- Set this token in your zshrc or bash_profile: `export MODA_PACKAGE_TOKEN=<secret>`
-- Increment the version in the package.json (duplicate versions are not allowed)
-- Run `npm publish`
-- Be sure to periodically delete older unused versions inside the GitHub account

 ## How to use

-### Updating the packages
+### Updating the packages in GitHub

 1. Make changes to the repository and push to main
 2. Increment the package version numbers
 3. [Go to the releases page](https://github.com/modadao/moda-visualiser/releases).
 4. Create a new release
 5. [Verify release workflow status](https://github.com/modadao/moda-visualiser/actions)

+### Publishing Packages via the command line

+- Grab a token from GitHub with permissions to read / write to repos
+- Set this token in your zshrc or bash_profile: `export MODA_PACKAGE_TOKEN=<secret>`
+- Increment the version in the package.json (duplicate versions are not allowed)
+- Run `npm publish`
+- Be sure to periodically delete older unused versions inside the GitHub account

 ### Example integration